D-D-Dance

 "D-D-Dance" is a song recorded by South Korean-Japanese girl group Iz*One.
 It was released on January 26, 2021 with Universe which is a global fandom platform that allows users to enjoy various fandom activities anytime on mobile.
 Iz*One was previously revealed as the very first artist to join the platform.
-"D-D-Dance" is a dance-pop song with lively and rhythmical guitar and synth sounds.
+"D-D-Dance" is a dance-pop song with lively and rhythmic guitar and synth sounds.

 This was the very last song released by the group as a whole before their disbandment in April of the same year.

 Background

 On November 12, 2020, Iz*One was announced as the first member to join South Korean web platform Universe.
 Then on January 17, 2021, Universe revealed a teaser schedule for a new release from Iz*One titled "D-D-DANCE".
 The song was then announced to drop on January 26 and a schedule for the song's release was also announced.
 Concept photos for the song were released from January 18 to January 24 followed by two teasers on January 24 and 26 respectively.
 The concept photo features the group members all wearing Royal Blue uniform outfits with traditional patterns all over them.
 The official music video for the song was released on January 28 on the Universe app.